seongyooncho/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how, and identify where in your code, you preprocessed the image data.
 What tecniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fourth code cell of the IPython notebook.
+The code for this step is contained in the fifth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because colors can be varied by lighting conditions and can corrupt training.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because the original data is from zero to 255.
+I have normalized it.

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.

-To cross validate my model, I randomly split the training data into a training set and validation set.
-I did this by ...
+I used original training and validation set as is.

-My final training set had X number of images.
-My validation set and test set had Y and Z number of images.
+The training set had 34799 number of images.
+The validation set and test set had Y and 12630 number of images.

 The sixth code cell of the IPython notebook contains the code for augmenting the data set.
 I decided to generate additional data because ...
 To add more data to the the data set, I used the following techniques because ...